Charles Bridge Prague – Complete Visitor's Guide | Megalo Travel

 Is Charles Bridge free to visit?

-Yes — the bridge itself is completely free and open 24 hours a day, 365 days a year.
-The only paid entry is for the observation deck of the Old Town Bridge Tower, which offers an elevated view over the bridge and surrounding rooftops.
+Yes — the bridge is completely free and open 24 hours a day, 365 days a year.
+The only paid entry is for the observation deck of the Old Town Bridge Tower, which offers an elevated panoramic view over the bridge and the surrounding rooftops.

 When is the best time to visit Charles Bridge?